jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 This can however cause problems as the firmware was not originally built with these versions.

-Alternatively, if you are using Entware-ng already, you can actually take advantage of running `dnsmasq` via the init.d script included: at `/opt/etc/init.d/S56dnsmasq`
+Alternatively, if you are using Entware already, you can actually take advantage of running `dnsmasq` via the init.d script included: at `/opt/etc/init.d/S56dnsmasq`

 Change `ARGS` to match the arguments used by DD-WRT: